Rotifer/duckdb_epl/blog_entries/04_analysis_schema.md

 I have added a primary key, the club code, to ensure that the club code is unique.
 We are not building a transactional database (OLTP) but rather an analytical one so I will not spend much time discussing database keys or database design but I will add primary and foreign keys if it makes sense to do so.

 __Note__: The "OR REPLACE" is a non-standard DuckDB addition to SQL.
-It is standard SQL for view creation but in SQLite or  we would need a "DROP TABLE IF EXISTS <table_name>;" to get the same effect.
+It is standard SQL for view creation but in SQLite or  PostgreSQL we would need a "DROP TABLE IF EXISTS <table_name>;" to get the same effect.
 DuckDB supports this syntax too so we could use it if compatibility was a concern.

 ### Commenting a table and its columns

 A nice feature of DuckDB is the ability to add comments to objects that are stored in its system catalogs.
-The syntax is identical PostgreSQL and we will add comments to all our tables, their columns, views as macros as we proceed.
+The syntax is identical to PostgreSQL and we will add comments to all our tables, their columns, views or macros as we proceed.

 ```sql
 COMMENT ON TABLE clubs IS 'A lookup that maps club three-letter codes to names given in source files and the official club name.
 Records every club that has played in at least one EPL season.';